jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 <img src="vl2/feedforward.png" alt="This image is in /static" width="70%">

+Source: Raschka & Mirjalili (2019)

 Note: In the forward pass, inputs are transformed and passed from layer to layer to predict the output.
-For the first neuron in the hidden layer, the input neurons are weighted and a bias is added.
+For the first neuron in the hidden layer, the input neurons are weighted, and a bias is added.
 This neuron uses a specific activation function and creates its output.
 This is performed for all neurons in the hidden layer.
-The next layer's neuron weights all the outputs of its previous layers, adds a bias and uses an activation function.
+The next layer's neuron weights all the outputs of its previous layers, add a bias, and uses an activation function.
-Also the output layer uses all the inputs from the previous hidden layer weights them, activates and creates an ouput.
+Also, the output layer uses all the inputs from the previous hidden layer weights them, activates, and creates an output.
 This final output is the prediction of the neural network.
 The weights for each neuron are learned during the second important step in a neural network: backpropagation.
 To initalize the weights bevor the first training, random numbers are used.

 ---